-When using high precision photometers, which typically have a low amplifier slew rate, to measure the continuous intensity of a light flickering or pulsing above the flicker fusion frequency, the photometer output may need to be time-integrated to ensure that the Talbot-Plateau Law is obeyed.
-For photometers with slower photoamplifiers, this may not be necessary.
+When using photometers, which typically have a slow response time, to measure the continuous intensity of a light flickering or pulsing above the flicker fusion frequency, the photometer output may need to be time-integrated to ensure that the Talbot-Plateau Law is obeyed.

-Standard Colorimetric Observer [29]

-In 1931, the CIE developed three colour matching functions labelled , and .
-These functions can be used to weight the spectral power distribution (SPD – see A 4.18) of a light source in order quantify its colour.
+Or use a fast photometer to capture the waveform, and then calculate to obtain the average value of light.